Recruitment and HR

 - Create a LinkedIn profile to network with sector employers – see our Networking and Social Media section for further guidance.

-- If you wish to instigate voluntary work experience during the vacation periods please refer the 'External sites' on the voluntary work experience section of our website.
+- If you wish to instigate voluntary work experience during the vacation periods please refer to the 'External sites' on the voluntary work experience section of our website.

 Finding a job